 The Fund may invest up to 30% of its total assets in securities denominated in foreign currencies, and may invest beyond this limit in U.S. dollar denominated securities of foreign issuers.
 Foreign currency exposure (from non-U.S. dollar denominated securities or currencies) normally will be limited to 20% of the Fund's total assets.
 The Fund also may invest up to 10% of its total assets in securities and instruments that are economically tied to emerging market countries (this limitation does not apply to investment-grade sovereign debt denominated in the local currency with less than 1 year remaining to maturity).

-The Fund may invest all of its assets in derivative instruments, such as options, futures contracts or swap agreements (including currency swaps, interest rate swaps, total return swaps, credit default swaps and others, in which the Fund may be either the buyer or the seller), or in mortgage- or asset-backed securities, subject to applicable law and any other restrictions described in the Fund's prospectus or Statement of Additional Information.
+The Fund may invest, without limitation, in derivative instruments, such as options, futures contracts or swap agreements (including currency swaps, interest rate swaps, total return swaps, credit default swaps and others, in which the Fund may be either the buyer or the seller), or in mortgage- or asset-backed securities, subject to applicable law and any other restrictions described in the Fund's prospectus or Statement of Additional Information.
 The Fund may, without limitation, seek to obtain market exposure to the securities in which it invests by entering into a series of purchase and sale contracts or by using other investment techniques (such as buy-backs or dollar rolls).
 The Fund may purchase or sell securities on a when-issued, delayed delivery or forward commitment basis and may engage in short selling, which is the sale by the Fund of a borrowed security.
 Because the Fund is obligated to replace the borrowed security, the Fund would benefit from the short sale if the price of the security declines before it is replaced.
-The Fund may also invest up to 10% of its total assets in perferred stocks.
+The Fund may also invest up to 10% of its total assets in preferred stocks.

 Credit Quality.
 The Fund invests primarily in investment-grade debt securities, but may invest up to 10% of its total assets in below investment-grade securities, commonly referred to as "high-yield" or "junk" bonds.
 For all securities other than mortgage-related securities, the Fund may invest in below investment-grade securities only if they are rated B or higher by Moody's, S&P or Fitch, or, if unrated, determined to be of comparable quality.
 For mortgage-related securities, the Fund may invest in securities of any credit quality, including those rated below B.

 Duration.
-The average portfolio duration of this Fund, as calculated by the Subadviser, normally varies within three years (plus or minus) of the duration of the Barclays Capital U.S. TIPS Index, which as of December 31, 2012 was 6.07 years.
+The average portfolio duration of this Fund, as calculated by the Subadviser, normally varies within three years (plus or minus) of the duration of the Bloomberg Barclays U.S. TIPS Index, which as of December 31, 2016 was 7.61 years.
 Average duration is a weighted average of all fixed income security durations in the Fund's portfolio, and is an approximate measure of the sensitivity of the market value of the Fund's holdings to changes in interest rates.
-If the Fund's duration is longer than the market's duration, the Fund would experience a greater change in the value of its assets when interest rates are rising or falling than would the market as a whole.
+If the Fund's duration is longer than the market's duration, the Fund would be expected to experience a greater change in the value of its assets when interest rates are rising or falling than would the market as a whole.
 The average duration of the Fund's portfolio was 7.61 years as of December 31, 2016.

 A nominal interest rate can be described as the sum of a real interest rate and an expected inflation rate.
 Inflation-indexed securities, including U.S. Treasury inflation protected securities ("TIPS"), decline in value when real interest rates rise.
 In certain interest rate environments, such as when real interest rates are rising faster than nominal interest rates, inflation-indexed securities may experience greater losses than other fixed income securities with similar durations.
-Interest rates in the U.S. are at, or near, historic lows, which may increase the Fund's exposure to risks associated with rising rates.
+Interest rates in the U.S. are near historic lows, which may increase the Fund's exposure to risks associated with rising rates.

 Prepayment risk: When interest rates are declining, the issuer of a pass-through security, such as a mortgage-backed or an asset-backed security, may exercise its option to prepay principal earlier than scheduled, forcing the Fund to reinvest in lower yielding securities.